havenfromindia/Split-Function/README.md

 # if it is inside another single or double cord it won't consider anything inside it.
 word = 'the king live in akrabad "the place of glory"' print(word.strip('the'))
+#  king live in akrabad "the place of glory"